 Helga van der Merwe (Prep School: Violin)

 Helga Hofmann van der Merwe began with piano and violin lessons at the age of 9 and 10 respectively, but violin soon became a firm favourite.
-As a scholar, she appeared twice on the UNISA Roll of Honour for Outstanding Achievement in Violin.
+While still at school, she appeared twice on the UNISA Roll of Honour for Outstanding Achievement in Violin.
 From an early age, she played in ensemble groups and joined the USSO (University of Stellenbosch Symphony Orchestra) at the age of 13.

 She studied under Professor Jack de Wet and obtained a Bachelor’s Degree in Music at the University of Stellenbosch, majoring in Orchestral Studies and Chamber Music.
 During her time as a student, she was an ad hoc member of the National Chamber Orchestra.
 Helga was the principal violinist of Asylum Letters String Quintet and later joined the Afro-Jazz Band TRACE, gaining experience in the freedom and creativeness that the jazz medium has to offer.
-She also plays at weddings and corporate functions on a regular basis.
+She also regularly plays at weddings and corporate functions.